Learning-Happy-Hour/cafecoffeeco-vmseries-azure-testing/README.md

 + (optional) authenticate to AzureRM, switch to the Subscription of your choice if necessary

-- initialize the Terraform module:
+- Initialize the Terraform module:

     ```
     cd cafecoffeeco-vmseries-azure-testing/ccc-azure-app